zopefoundation/zc.zope3recipes/README.txt

 - Don't support package-includes

-Unfortunately, no Windows support at this time.
+Unfortunately, partial Windows support at this time.
+It works but it's alpha.

 .. contents::

+Trunk
+*****

+Added windows support.
+Included a custom ZDCmd and a suprocess wrapper in winctl.py.
+Now the basic commands will also work on a windows box.

 Releases
 ********